A Declaration Of The Rights Of Magicians By H.G. Parry

 Dark Magic running through the Prime Minister’s bloodlines.

 I’m gonna leave that there and move on.

 Because I’m mean.
 And because I promised not to spoil anything.

 Wrapping Up With Some Thoughts

 - The pacing is fantastic.
 Again, just don’t rush it.
 That’s all I’m gonna say there.
-This book, in fact is so good, that I believe I’m going to buy the audible to “reread” (as long as the narrator is good) because, yeah.
+This book is so good, in fact, that I believe I’m going to buy the audible to reread it (as long as the narrator is good) because, yeah.

 - The Holmes and Watson dynamics between Wilberforce and Pitt is brilliant, heartwarming and just hysterical.

-- To expand on the above– there are MANY parts of this book that are just dead-pan funny and its perfect.
+- To expand on the above– there are MANY parts of this book that are just dead-pan funny and it is perfect.

 Lastly, and as generally as possible… I keep mentioning dark magic, blood magic… if you put two and two together… there are well… just put those things together in your head and well… IT IS A PARTY!

 I HOPE YOU LOVE THIS BOOK AS MUCH AS WE DID… on to the QUESTIONS

 What other historical period would you like to be written to include magic?